jocamar/Real-time-Rendering-Engine/README.md

 The user can change increase or decrease the gamma values for the scene by pressing the 'W' and 'S' keys.
 The user may also toggle the HDR rendering on/off by pressing the 'Q' key.

+A video of the demo running can be seen on the following link: https://www.youtube.com/watch?v=nUKrgGvGLTk